 - How much revenue do state and local governments raise from taxes on cigarettes?

 - How much do cigarette tax rates differ across states?

 - Further reading

-State and local governments collected $18 billion in revenue from tobacco taxes and $16 billion from alcohol taxes in 2015.
-Both amounts totaled less than 1 percent of state and local general revenue.
-State taxes account for almost all of this revenue.
-States collected 97 percent of cigarette tax revenue and 87 percent of alcohol tax revenue.
+State and local governments collected $18.4 billion in revenue from tobacco taxes in 2016, which was less than 1 percent of state and local general revenue.
+State taxes accounted for 97 percent of tobacco tax revenue in 2016.

 Tobacco tax revenue is overwhelmingly from taxes on cigarettes, but states also tax other tobacco products, such as chewing tobacco and smokeless tobacco.
-Consumption of these products and the resulting revenue are very small.
+The consumption of these products and the resulting tax revenue are very small, though.

 Should We Tax Internalities Like Externalities?

 Donald Marron (2015)

 How Should Governments Use Revenue from Corrective Taxes?